volcomwx/Data-Analysis-Project1/README.md

 # Data Analysis on an E-commerce Company's Operations

-This is an demostration of SQL and Analysis skills along with data visualization skills as an emxaple:
+This is an demostration of SQL and Analysis skills along with data visualization skills as an emxaple （non-sensitive data）:

 __Inquiry:__